Transcend-ArkansasState/Java_CS1_ObjectOrientedProgrammingJava/README.md

 This Course and the Course Content are currently under construction.
 Everything here is subject to change.

-##TODO:
+## TODO:
 - [X] Unit test stdio and input
 - [X] Build all at once with module pom.
-- [ ] Need to un-abstract POMs after finalizing the settings.
-- [ ] Need to change executable Jar config to also make uber-jar/fat-jar with dependencies included for portability
+- [X] Need to change executable Jar config to also make uber-jar/fat-jar with dependencies included for portability
 - [ ] Need to add Comments for Java Docs
 - [ ] ArrayCount.java //TODO:
 - [ ] Diamonds.java //TODO: